KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 - **PowerCLI:** 13.3.0
 - **vCenter:** 8U3

-## Shoutout
+## Credits
-Shoutout to [William Lam](https://williamlam.com/) as used he Nested PKS script from 2018 as inspiration for this script.
+Shoutout to [William Lam](https://williamlam.com/) as used his Nested PKS script from 2018 as inspiration for this script.